RubenVG02/AntiBioGen/README.md

-# Antibiotics Discovery
+# AntiBioGen: AI-Driven Antibiotic Discovery

 ## Overview

-This project focuses on discovering and designing new antibiotic compounds based on target proteins.
-It includes tools for predicting toxicity, generating antibiotic compounds, and obtaining 3D structures of designed molecules.
-The project utilizes neural networks for toxicity prediction and antibiotic generation, alongside genetic algorithms to enhance the design process.
+This project aims to discover and design novel antibiotic compounds targeting specific proteins.
+It features tools for predicting toxicity, generating antibiotic candidates, and obtaining 3D structures of the designed molecules.
+Leveraging neural networks for accurate toxicity prediction and efficient antibiotic generation, along with genetic algorithms for design optimization, this project enhances the potential for developing effective and safe antibiotic solutions.

 ## Usage